 - Residents are encouraged to achieve Independent Practitioner status by the end of the residency year.

-Journal Club is held monthly from September to May and is hosted by faculty.
-Residents lead critical appraisal of the articles and provide brief reviews of related statistical topics.
+Journal Club is held quarterly and is hosted by faculty.
+Residents will lead critical appraisal of the articles and provide brief reviews of related statistical topics.

 Residents are expected to undertake a self-directed scholarly activity.
 It may involve a research project, critical appraisal, medical education or simulation project, with mentorship available from clinical and research faculty.
 Residents will present their projects at the end of the year.